RobBoeckermann/Meetify/docs/api_docs/chat.md

 `POST`
 - Sends a message from the current user to user with id `ToUserID` (from request body)
 - Users must be matched and both users must have accepted the match
+- Response contains all messages associated with the current match
 - Status Codes:
     - `200` - Successfully sent message
     - `403` - Users must be matched and both users must have accepted the match